-If you are planning to rent a house, you must know about the rent agreement format or house rental agreement.
-The rental agreeement is an essential legal document for both tenants and owners, defining the terms of the rent.
+If you are planning to rent a house, you must know about the house rental agreement.
+A rental agreement is an essential legal document that defines the rights and responsibilities of both the tenant and the property owner, ensuring transparency and preventing disputes.

 Key Highlights: